Dym077/Numbers-game/README.md

 - When hovering over the buttons with the mouse, the colours will change slightly to indicate that the player is about to choose the particular option the button provides.
 When clicked, the buttons with the calculation methods instantly will provide random numbers.
 When the "submit"-button is clicked, the game will return feedback to the player.
 All buttons have been tested and work properly.

 ### Game Testing
 - The game has been frequently tested by the user during the development process.
+Friends and family to the developer has also tested the game and reported no errors.

 ### Browser Testing
 - The game is tested in Google Chrome, Safari and Microsoft Edge.
 No problems have been reported.